h-parks/dactyl-keyboard/README.md

 # The Dactyl Keyboard
 The Dactyl is a parameterized, split-hand, concave, columnar, ergonomic keyboard.

 This fork is an experiment in changing the mounting style of the dactyl.
-Originally designed as a tray-mount keyboard, this version creates a bottom-mount dactyl variant.
+Originally designed as an integrated-plate/tray-mount keyboard, this version creates a bottom-mount dactyl variant.

 * [This guide from Thomas Baart can tell you more about keyboard mounting styles.](https://thomasbaart.nl/2019/04/07/cheat-sheet-custom-keyboard-mounting-styles/)